sonyjames9/sonyjames9/README.md

 - 👋 Hi, I’m @sonyjames9, I am working in Nuance as Senior QA engineer in Cloud(Helm,Azure,Docker,Kubernetes).
-Have good knowledged in Automation, CI-CD pipeline, Load testing and designing Test framework from scratch
+Have good knowledged in Cloud, Automation, CI-CD pipeline, Load/Adhoc/Cloud/Integration/API testing and designing Test framework from scratch

-- 👀 I’m interested in Dev/DevOPS/QA/CI-CD.
+- 👀 I’m interested in Dev/DevOPS/UI/QA/CI-CD.
 - 🌱 I’m practicing fundamentals, DS, Algorithms of Python/Java all over again.
-- 🌱 Also I'm learning Golang and JS
+- 🌱 Also I'm learning Golang/JS/NodeJS
 - 📫 You can reach me at sonyjames9@yahoo.com

 - I will create multiple repos for UI/Backend testing using different languages, frameworks and libraries
-- Also will be contributing to OpenSource Projects.
+- Eager to contribute to Open Source Projects.

 <!---
 sonyjames9/sonyjames9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.